 I like to think of being in a mixing booth where I have all of these equalizers.
 I can turn them up and down, and getting the mix right is the difference between a flop and a track that everyone gets stuck in their heads for the summer.
 It is not going to happen by accident—you have to know what you are doing and have a vision for the end product.

-Below is a diagram of the anatomy of a basketball sneaker that DiTullo was kind enough to sketch up for us.
+Below is a diagram of the anatomy of a basketball shoe that DiTullo was kind enough to sketch up for us.
 You can refer to his detailed key below the image—we recommend printing this out as a resource:

 Original diagram by Michael DiTullo